Honor Code, Judicial Process, Appropriate Computer Use, Alcohol and Drug Policy, Leaves of Absence, Parental Notification

 Satisfactory Academic Progress

 Any student who fails to meet the standards of satisfactory academic progress may be directed to withdraw by the Committee on Academic Standing.
 Full-time traditional students should maintain at least a 2.0 cumulative grade point average and not be more than eight semester hours behind the normal total for the sophomore, junior or senior years.
-For more information, see the College Catalog, page 297.
+For more information, see the Connecticut College Catalog 2013-2014, page 157.